Vlad7is7lav/daily-planner/README.md

 Then I decided to add a calendar that help to write to-do list in different days and user can save if login.

 <h3> Technology stack </h3>
-HTML5 SCSS Webpack JavaScript Node Express Mongoose
+HTML5 SASS Webpack JavaScript Node Express Mongoose

 <h3> How to use </h3>
 - You can use it both when you logged-in or logged-out.
 But if you don't login you can't save to-do-list.